OSAKA INSTITUTE OF FASHION College

 Cooperating company: Thinkcy Co., Ltd. (brand “tototo”)

-Work production: Taiyo Okada (4th year Super Designer)
+Work created by: Taiyo Okada (4th year Super Designer)

 ④ Possibilities of used denim